-- Due to the large amount of energy facilities, SEL generates a large amount of maintenance ships traveling to and from them.
-This is particularly visible to the right of Scotland, with its many oil and gas installations (1 in Figure 6).
+- Due to the large amount of energy facilities, SEL generates a large amount of maintenance ships travelling to and from them.
+This is particularly visible to the right of Scotland, with its many oil and gas installations (1 in Figure 7).
 In this case this seems to be quite similar to the real world.
 However, SEL also does this for wind farms.
-While this is in itself realistic, we do not see these maintenance intensities in the same manner and with the same ports of origin in the real-world data. - In the northern part of the Netherlands, at the Den Helder port (2 in Figure 6), there is a routing error that causes ships to go around the island of Texel before faring into the sea basin.
-This is an issue caused by the way that we treat bathymetry based cost penalties. - Like in the Firth of Clyde, SEL distributes shipping intensities much more on separate lines than can be seen on the real-world map (3 in Figure 6).
+While this is in itself realistic, we do not see these maintenance intensities in the same manner and with the same ports of origin in the real-world data. - In the northern part of the Netherlands, at the Den Helder port (2 in Figure 7), there is a routing error that causes ships to go around the island of Texel before faring into the sea basin.
+This is an issue caused by the way that we treat bathymetry-based cost penalties. - Like in the Firth of Clyde, SEL distributes shipping intensities much more on separate lines than can be seen on the real-world map (3 in Figure 7).
 This is again a result of our pathing algorithm implementation.

-Over the course of 2017 and 2018 we worked extensively with several maritime professionals within the NorthSEE partnership to get to this implementation.
+Over the course of 2017 and 2018, we worked extensively with several maritime professionals within the NorthSEE partnership to get to this implementation.
 They generally deem the results valuable, although they also tend to quickly point out the aforementioned differences with the real world.
-Since 2018 we have applied the simulation in four MSP Challenge sessions, all successful in their objectives of stakeholder engagement and planning support.
+Since 2018 we have applied the simulation in 15 MSP Challenge sessions with a total of 215 participants, all successful in their objectives of stakeholder engagement, planning support and higher education.